Shopper marketing

 Unilever defines shopper insight as a "focus on the process that takes place between that first thought the consumer has about purchasing an item, all the way through the selection of that item."
+They describe it as the analysis of consumer behavior and decision-making from the moment they consider buying a product until they choose it.
+It aims to understand the motivations, preferences, and influences that affect the shopping experience and outcome.

 Description

-Manufacturers are able to develop strategic plans using high-quality shopper marketing data, allowing for a clear understanding of consumer preferences and behaviours.
+Manufacturers can develop strategic plans using high-quality shopper marketing data, allowing for a clear understanding of consumer preferences and behaviours.
 According to industry studies prior to 2010, manufacturer investment in shopper marketing is growing more than 21% annually.

 According to the company's financial statements, Procter & Gamble, invests at least 500 million dollars in shopper marketing each year.Shopper marketing is practiced by leading European companies such as Unilever and Beiersdorf, and the discipline is developed further by the likes of Phenomena Group, Europe's first shopper marketing agency.

 The following statistics have caused the reapportionment of marketing investment from consumer marketing to shopper marketing.
 Each brand performs differently based on shopper need states, shopper trip types, retailer formats, brand importance, brand relevance and a host of other factors: